4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

 ```
 In this stage, the function prepares the values needed for decryption:

- -It loads a hardcoded 26-byte encrypted buffer (enc_data) into var_298.
+ - It loads a hardcoded 26-byte encrypted buffer (enc_data) into `var_298`.

- -It sets the key pointer to &data_180009000 and key length to 2.
+ - It sets the key pointer to `&data_180009000` and key length to 2.

- -It initializes an empty buffer s to receive the decrypted output.
+ - It initializes an empty buffer s to receive the decrypted output.

- -It sets the hash constant to 0x6293def8.
+ - It sets the hash constant to `0x6293def8`.

 ```c
 if (_DecryptRC4andCheckHash(&var_298, 0x1a, &s, &data_180009000, 2, 0x6293def8) == 0)